Agentic AI Security

 Tool-call blocking None Custom hook code Policy-as-JSON rules

-Human approval gates None Build approval queue before_tool_call interception
+Human approval gates None Build approval queue Policy-based interception via daemon

 Audit trail integrity Terminal scrollback Append-only log file SHA-256 hash chain